Iaguilaror/oriGen-wgs001-scripts/README.md

 # oriGen Phase 1 – Reproducible Analysis Code

-- This pipelines are meant to reproduce results from: TO-DO-add url and doi after paper is published
+- The code in this repository are meant to reproduce results from: TO-DO-add url and doi after paper is published

-Reproducible code and workflows for the oriGen Phase 1 analysis of 1,427 whole genomes.
+Workflows for the oriGen Phase 1 analysis of 1,427 whole genomes.

 Welcome! 👋
 This repository contains code used to analyze the data in the oriGen Phase 1 study, which involved whole-genome sequencing of 1,427 individuals.
 Our goal is to provide transparent and reproducible access to the workflows behind our results.